jinzoro/devOps_swiss_knife/README.md

 ## **📄 License**

-This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open-source and available under the [Jinzoro License](https://www.google.com/search?q=LICENSE).